Every Wedding Needs a Rain Plan

-If you’re planning an outdoor wedding or even just dreaming of outdoor portraits, having a rain plan isn’t pessimistic.
-It’s smart.
-The couples who enjoy their wedding day the most aren’t always the ones with perfect weather, they’re the ones who planned ahead so the day can run smoothly no matter what the forecast says!
+The couples who enjoy their wedding day the most aren’t always the ones with perfect weather but they’re the ones who planned ahead so the day can run smoothly no matter what the forecast says.

 1. The Best Rain Plan Starts With the Right Attitude